Angel Mounds: Kincaid Focus

 Rare painted and incised sherds of Mississippian culture pottery have been found at all four sites, ranging from less than one percent near Kincaid to about three or four percent of the assemblage at Wickliffe.
 Some common pottery styles found in these sites include: Angel Negative Painted, Kincaid Negative Painted, and Matthews Incised.
 This pottery is shell-tempered and ranges from the smoothed surface and coarser temper of Mississippi Ware to the more polished surface and finer temper of Bell Ware.

 Burials

 During the WPA excavation of the site (1939 to 1942), more than 300 burials were uncovered, most of them in the site's east village.
 Other burials were found on the sides of Mound F, at Mound I, or near the palisade walls.
 Although there are grave sites found throughout the Angel site, the remains of infant children were "occasionally found beneath the floors of homes."

+The WPA-funded excavations were responsible for the largest disinterment, though with the following decades a total of 725 individuals and around 15,000 funerary objects were removed from their burials.
+In March 2021, eight federally-recognized Tribal Nations with affiliation to Angel Mounds (Delaware Nation, Delaware Tribe of Indians, Miami Tribe of Oklahoma, Peoria Tribe of Indians of Oklahoma, Quapaw Nation, Absentee Shawnee Tribe of Indians of Oklahoma, Eastern Shawnee Tribe of Oklahoma, Shawnee Tribe), Indiana University Office of the Native American Graves Protection & Repatriation Act (NAGPRA), and the Indiana State Museum reburied over 700 ancestors at Angel Mounds, one of the largest repatriations ever completed in the United States at the time.